Best Sites to Find Free Podcast Sound Effects

 But sound effects can also mean audio editing effects that you apply on recorded tracks in post production software.
 You know how you can make someone’s voice sound like they just sucked the helium out of a balloon?
 That is an example of this kind of sound effect. 🎈

-The websites in this guide all have the recorded clips kind of sound effects so you do not need to worry about getting confused on them.
+The library websites in this guide all have the recorded clips kind of sound effects so you do not need to worry about getting confused as you spend time on them.
 However, if you are searching other places, it might not be the same story so just be sure to double check.

-Now that we have all that covered, let’s starting looking at free libraries where you can download free podcast sound effects! ⬇️
+Now that you are inspired by these examples, let’s starting looking at free library options where you can download free podcast sound effects! ⬇️

 FreeSound